MATTHEW H. SOMMER

 2001 (Fall semester): Visiting Associate Professor of History, Swarthmore College

-2000-02: Associate Professor (with tenure), Department of History, University of Pennsylvania
+2000-02: Associate Professor (with tenure), Department of History, University of

 1994-2000: Assistant Professor, Department of History, University of Pennsylvania